sepro/CoNekT/docs/building_conekt.md

-Expression data should be processed using [LSTrAP](https://github.molgen.mpg.de/proost/LSTrAP), this will generate the expression matrix, coexpression networks and clusters that can be directly imported into PlaNet 2.0.
+Expression data should be processed using [LSTrAP](https://github.molgen.mpg.de/proost/LSTrAP), this will generate the expression matrix, coexpression networks and clusters that can be directly imported into CoNekt.
 Note that in some cases additional files, containing meta information, need to be provided.